monica-agarwal/monica-agarwal.github.io/_pages/about.md

 I am a PhD Candidate in the [Applied and Agricultrual Economics Department](https://aae.wisc.edu) at the [University of Wisconsin-Madison](https://www.wisc.edu).

 I am a *development economist* with a focus on the *economics of education*.
+I work primarily on affirmative action policies in early childhood.

 I am on the 2023-24 job market and will be availble for interviews.